TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

    Logs a message with level :const:`ERROR` on the root logger.
 The arguments are interpreted as for :func:`debug`.
 Exception info is added to the logging message.
-This function should only be called from an exception handler.
+This function should only be called kutoka an exception handler.

 .. function:: log(level, msg, *args, **kwargs)